Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Direction-dependent gain-calibration outside the main beam lobe

-Radio-interferometric measurements are created by correlating measured voltages between stations.
-Such a measured correlation, averaged over a small spectrotemporal interval, forms a visibility.
-Visibilities therefore correspond to a pair of stations\footnote{They may also be the auto-correlation of a station with itself}, that form a baseline.
-Using the Jones formalism, one can write the visibility on the baseline between stations $p$ and $q$ at time $t$ and frequency $\nu$ with a $2\times2$ matrix $\mathmat{V}_{p,q}(\nu,t)$.
-This matrix is often described using the Radio Interferometric Measurement Equation (RIME, \citealt{hamaker_understanding_1996,smirnov_revisiting_2011-1}).
-For a single point-source, the RIME is
+In radio astronomy, the sky is described by its brightness distribution, denoted by $I(l,m)$, where $l$ and $m$ are direction cosines. $I(l,m)$ represents the specific intensity as a function of sky direction.
+Under the assumptions of spatial incoherence of $I(l,m)$ and quasi-monochromatic radiation, the van Cittert-Zernike theorem provides the theoretical basis for radio interferometry.
+The theorem states that the spatial coherence of the electric field (i.e. a visibility) is given by the Fourier transform of the sky brightness distribution $I$ \citep{thompson_interferometry_2001}.
+A baseline (i.e. the vector connecting two receiver elements) with components $(u,v,w)$ in units of wavelength measures a visibility $V(u,v,w)$,

+Here, $l,m$ are direction cosines on the sky, and $A(l,m)$ is the beam response of the receiver.

+Whilst the van Cittert-Zernike theorem is an excellent tool for understanding the physical meaning of visibilities, it has its limitations, because it can only describe scalar fields (i.e. no polarisation effects), and does not include instrumental or propagation effects.
+The Van-Cittert Zernike theorem can be generalised to the Radio Interferometric Measurement Equation (RIME, \citealt{hamaker_understanding_1996,smirnov_revisiting_2011-1}).
+For a single point-source, the RIME is given by

-In this equation, $\mathmat{C}_{p,q}$ is the $2\times2$ source brightness coherency matrix, which describes the signal from the sky. $\mathmat{P}_p$ is a $2\times2$ propagation matrix describing the signal path of incident radiation on station $p$.
-Finally, $\mathmat{N}_{p,q}$ consists of white Gaussian noise\footnote{Note that the elements of $\mathmat{N}$ describe different polarizations and not the statistical behaviour of the noise}.
+In this equation, $ \mathmat{V}_{p,q}$ is a $2\times 2$ matrix that describes the visibility on the baseline between receiver elements $p$ and $q$ at time $t$ and frequency $\nu$ with the Jones formalism. $\mathmat{P}_p$ is a $2\times2$ propagation matrix describing the signal path of incident radiation on receiver element $p$, as well as instrumental effects.
+Finally, $\mathmat{N}_{p,q}$ describes white Gaussian noise\footnote{Note that the elements of $\mathmat{N}$ describe different polarisations and not the statistical behaviour of the noise}. $\mathmat{C}_{p,q}$ is the $2\times2$ source coherency matrix, which describes the correlations between orthogonal components of the electric field originating from the source.
+Let $\mathvec{e}=\left[e_x, e_y\right]^T$ be the complex Jones vector that represent the complex electric field of the source.
+The source coherency matrix is then defined as

+where the averages $\left<\cdot\right>$ are over time.
+This matrix describes both the total intensity and the polarisation of incoming radiation.

-For uncorrelated, discrete sources, the brightness of the full sky is additive.
+For uncorrelated, discrete sources, the brightness of the full sky is additive, because the electric fields from incoherent sources sum in power rather than amplitude.
 If we assume all components are sufficiently compact that the Jones matrix can be assumed constant over the extent of the source, the full-sky RIME can be broken up into a set of components denoted by $d$, i.e.

 The RIME is a very powerful tool for describing the process of calibration.
 In sky model-based calibration, a sky model is created to formulate $\mathmat{C}_{p,q,d}$.
 This model typically consists of a set of discrete sources that are forward modelled to describe their coherency as a function of baseline, space and time to obtain the set of brightness coherency matrices.
 If a model of the primary beam $\mathmat{A}_{p,d}$ is known, it is applied to the sky-model during forward modelling.